 The Department of Labor (DOL) requires that all retirement plans have an ERISA Section 412 bond (sometimes referred to as an ERISA Fidelity Bond) that insures the retirement plan.
 The recommended minimum coverage is 10% of plan assets, up to $500,000 of coverage if employer securities are not part of the investment option.

 Fiduciary Liability Insurance for Plan Sponsors is also available.
 Fiduciary parties can be held responsible for not meeting their employee benefit plan management duties under ERISA.
-While an ERISA Fidelity bond does not protect personal assets, it will cover the assets of the plan and its beneficiaries in the case of plan mismanagement/misconduct.
-This type of insurance does not protect the liability of the trustees themselves. but it protects the sponsors and fiduciaries of the plan from lawyer costs and fines in the event that they are sued for mismanaging the employee benefit plan.
+While an ERISA Fidelity bond does not protect personal assets, it should cover the assets of the plan and its beneficiaries in the case of plan mismanagement/misconduct.
+This type of insurance does not protect the liability of the trustees themselves. but it should protect the sponsors and fiduciaries of the plan from lawyer costs and fines in the event that they are sued for mismanaging the employee benefit plan.

 How can sponsoring a retirement plan help me?

 Retirement plans can help a company and its owners in the following ways:

 - Retirement benefits encourage allegiance from employees.

 - Tax credits may be available for the cost of starting a retirement plan.